pamyku/AnalyticsProjects/Health insurance claims analysis/README.md

  ### Data Cleaning/pre-processing
  - Loaded and inspected the data including data types
  - Checked for missing values
- - Used descriptive statitics to check data/variable distribution
+ - Used descriptive statistics to check data/variable distribution
  - Filled missing values by the mean (continous variables) and most frequent value (categorical variables)

 ### Exploratory Data Analysis